ogorton/ogorton.github.io/README.md

 <img src='images/oliver.jpg' width="200"/>

 I use scientific computing to study the structure and properties of atomic nuclei.
-This has lead me to work on a number of different topics in nuclear structure and reaction theory, quantum chemistry, quantum information theory, and machine learning.
+I have worked on a number of different topics in nuclear structure and reaction theory, quantum chemistry, quantum information theory, and machine learning.
 All of my work involves the application of high performance computing (HPC) to quantum many-body physics.

 My (ongoing) Ph.D. project is on the integrated shell model and Hauser-Feshbach description of beta-delayed neutron emission.

 Last updated October, 2022.